 Seating and Comfort

 The Acura TLX is a regular 5-seater car with the seats for three in the back.
 And if the middle seat of the three in the rear is empty, you can pull out the armrest on that seat housing two cup holders.
 You may expect some compromises with the legroom or headroom because of the rather small dimensions of the car but that's not the case here.
-The space inside the cabin is quite good even for taller people to sit comfortably without hitting their head on the roof or the knees into the front seats.
-But if you need any more space, you can always ask the person sitting on the front to adjust.
+The space inside the rear cabin is quite good even for taller people to sit comfortably without hitting their head on the roof or the knees into the front seats.

 Audi A4 Premium